munificent/craftinginterpreters/book/statements-and-state.md

 keys, not tokens.
 A token represents a unit of code at a specific place in the source text, but when it comes to looking up variables, all identifier tokens with the same name should refer to the same variable (ignoring scope for now).
-Using the string ensures all of those tokens collapse to the same map key.
+Using the string ensures all of those tokens refer to the same map key.

 There are two operations we need to support.
 First, a variable definition binds a new name to a value: